We adore our kitchen and living room, designed in perfect harmony, and in keeping with our apartment’s Scandinavian feel.

 In the dining room space, the table and its legs are made from light oak-coloured wood, as are the worktops, for a warm atmosphere.

-The living-room unit is all about practicality and elegance – with its deep drawers featuring discrete brushed stainless-steel handles – and offers numerous open shelves enabling Heather and David to customise it and express their own decorative preferences.
+The living-room unit is all about practicality and elegance – with its deep drawers featuring discrete brushed stainless-steel handles – and offers numerous open shelves enabling the owners to customise it and express their own decorative preferences.

 Kitchen and living room: